 This article is more than 4 years old

-Ben Vulliamy is the CEO of the University of York Students’ Union
+Ben Vulliamy is the Executive Director of the Association of Heads of University Administration

 I had the pleasure of being involved with the recent Wonkhe SUs Baltics and Finland study trip – undertaken by around 35 elected students and students’ union staff from the UK.